jebaird/jebaird.github.com/_posts/2013-07-25-creating-form-themes-with-ontraport-formeditor.md

 ### Create a "template form"

-In your account and create a form, style it to your hearts content.
+In your account, goto(in OAP) admin->Manage SmartForms->and create a form, style it to your hearts content.
 Name it something like `xyz.com - form template` that way you will remember that you're just using this form for its styles.
 Click on the publish button, and grab the html version.
 It should look like like this.

 	<link rel="stylesheet" href="//www1.moon-ray.com/formeditor/formeditor/css/form.default.css" type="text/css" />
 	<link rel="stylesheet" href="//www1.moon-ray.com/formeditor/formeditor/css/form.publish.css" type="text/css" />